dhlab-basel/Sipi/README.md

 Sipi provides the following functions:

-- `success, errmsg = server.setBuffer([bufsize][,incsize])` : Activates the the connection buffer.
+- `success, errmsg = server.setBuffer([bufsize][,incsize])`:
+Activates the the connection buffer.
 Optionally the buffer size and increment size can be given.
 Returns true, nil on success or false, errormsg on failure.

-- `success, filetype = server.fs.ftype("path")` : Checks the filetype of a given filepath.
+- `success, filetype = server.fs.ftype("path")` :
+Checks the filetype of a given filepath.
 Returns either true, filetype (one of )"FILE", "DIRECTORY", "CHARDEV", "BLOCKDEV", "LINK", "SOCKET" or "UNKNOWN") or false, errormsg

-- `success, readable = server.fs.is_readable(filepath)` : Checks if a file is readable.
+- `success, readable = server.fs.is_readable(filepath)` :
+Checks if a file is readable.
 Returns true, readable(boolean) on success or false, errormsg on failure.

-- `success, writeable = server.fs.is_writeable(filepath)` : Checks if a file is writeable.
+- `success, writeable = server.fs.is_writeable(filepath)` :
+Checks if a file is writeable.
 Returns true, writeable(boolean) on success or false, errormsg on failure.

-- `success, errormsg = server.fs.is_executable(filepath)` : Checks if a file is executable.
+- `success, errormsg = server.fs.is_executable(filepath)` :
+Checks if a file is executable.
 Returns true, executable(boolean) on success or false, errormsg on failure.

-- `success, exists = server.fs.exists(filepath)` : Checks if a file exists.
+- `success, exists = server.fs.exists(filepath)` :
 Checks if a file exists.
+Checks if a file exists.
 Returns true, exists(boolean) on success or false, errormsg on failure.

-- `success, errormsg = server.fs.unlink(filename)` : Deletes a file from the file system.
+- `success, errormsg = server.fs.unlink(filename)` :
+Deletes a file from the file system.
 The file must exist and the user must have write access.
 Returns true, nil on success or false, errormsg on failure.

-- `success, errormsg = server.fs.mkdir(dirname, tonumber('0755', 8)` : Creates a new directory with given permissions.
+- `success, errormsg = server.fs.mkdir(dirname, tonumber('0755', 8)` :
+Creates a new directory with given permissions.

+- `success, errormsg = server.fs.mkdir(dirname)` :
-- `server.fs.mkdir(dirname)` : Creates a new directory.
+Creates a new directory.
 Returns true, nil on success or false, errormsg on failure.

+- `success, errormsg = server.fs.rmdir(dirname)` :
-- `server.fs.rmdir(dirname)` : Deletes a directory.
+Deletes a directory.
 Returns true, nil on success or false, errormsg on failure.

-- `success, curdir = server.fs.getcwd()` : Gets the current working directory.
+- `success, curdir = server.fs.getcwd()` :
+Gets the current working directory.
 Returns true, current_dir on success or false, errormsg on failure.

-- `success, oldir = server.fs.chdir(newdir)` : Change working directory.
+- `success, oldir = server.fs.chdir(newdir)` :
+Change working directory.
 Returns true, olddir on success or false, errormsg on failure.

-- `success, uuid = server.uuid()` : Generates a random version 4 uuid string.
+- `success, uuid = server.uuid()` :
+Generates a random version 4 uuid string.
 Returns true, uuid on success or false, errormsg on failure.

-- `success, uuid62 = server.uuid62()` : Generates a base62-uuid string.
+- `success, uuid62 = server.uuid62()` :
+Generates a base62-uuid string.
 Returns true, uuid62 on success or false, errormsg on failure.

-- `success, uuid62 = server.uuid_to_base62(uuid)` : Converts a uuid-string to a base62 uuid.
+- `success, uuid62 = server.uuid_to_base62(uuid)` :
+Converts a uuid-string to a base62 uuid.
 Returns true, uuid62 on success or false, errormsg on failure.

-- `success, uuid = server.base62_to_uuid(uuid62)` : Converts a base62-uuid to a "normal" uuid.
+- `success, uuid = server.base62_to_uuid(uuid62)` :
+Converts a base62-uuid to a "normal" uuid.
 Returns true, uuid on success or false, errormsg on failure.

-- `sucess, errormsg = server.print("string"|var1 [,"string|var]...)` : Prints variables and/or strings to the HTTP connection.
+- `sucess, errormsg = server.print("string"|var1 [,"string|var]...)` :
+Prints variables and/or strings to the HTTP connection.
 Returns true, nil on success or false, errormsg on failure.

-- `success, result = server.http(method, "http://server.domain[:port]/path/file" [, header] [, timeout])`: Get's data from a http server.
+- `success, result = server.http(method, "http://server.domain[:port]/path/file" [, header] [, timeout])`:
+Get's data from a http server.
 Parameters:
    - `method` : "GET" (only method allowed so far
    - `url` : complete url including optional port, but no authorization yet
    - `header` : optional table with HTTP-header key-value pairs